 Q. What is the loan amount that can be availed through a Business Startup Loan?

-Q. What are the things to compare before applying for a start-up business loan?
+Q. What are the things to compare before applying for Startup business loan?

-Q. Can start ups get a bank loan without the need for collateral?
+Q. Can Startups get a loan without submitting any collateral?

 Ans.
 There are some business loan schemes that provide loans without a security, Mudra and CGTMSE are loan schemes where one does not need to provide any asset as a security before applying for a business loan.